bendourthe/artificial-intelligence/classification/real-vs-fake-news/README.md

 ___
 <center><em>For more information, visit <a href='http://www.dourthe.tech'>www.dourthe.tech</a></em></center>

 # Real vs. Fake News Classification using Natural Language Processing

 ___
 ## Objective
-Train a Naive Bayes machine learning model to detect Fake and Real news using Natural Language Processing.
+Train a machine learning model to detect Fake and Real news using Natural Language Processing.

  ___
 ## Dataset